Cellular $E_k$-algebras: Homotopy theory of operads, algebras, and modules

 Hence the indecomposables functor $Q^\cO$ factors as the composition over a partial indecomposables functor $Q^\cO_{\cO(1)} \colon \Alg_\cO(\sfC) \to \Alg_{\cO(1)}(\sfC_*)$ to the category of pointed objects with $\cO(1)$-action.
 Under the assumption that projective model structures on $\Alg_\cO(\sfC)$ and $\Alg_{\cO(1)}(\sfC_*)$ exist, $Q^{\cO}_{\cO(1)}$ is a left Quillen functor.

 Let us now assume that $\cO$ is $\Sigma$-cofibrant and $\gR$ is a $\cO$-algebra whose underlying object $R = U^\cO(\gR)$ is cofibrant in $\sfC$.
-By Lemma \ref{lem:operad-geomrel} $\cO$ comutes with geometric realization and thus we can apply the discussion in Section \ref{sec:simplicial-formula-indecomposables} to derive $Q^\cO_{\cO(1)}$ using the explicit simplicial formula In Section \ref{sec:relative-decomposables} we described $Q^\cO_{\cO(1)}$ as the cofiber of a natural transformation
+By Lemma \ref{lem:operad-geomrel} the monad $\cO$ commutes with geometric realization and thus we can apply the discussion in Section \ref{sec:simplicial-formula-indecomposables} to derive $Q^\cO_{\cO(1)}$ using the explicit simplicial formula In Section \ref{sec:relative-decomposables} we described $Q^\cO_{\cO(1)}$ as the cofiber of a natural transformation

 The relative decomposables functor $\Dec^\cO_{\cO(1)}$ as defined in Definition \ref{def:decomposables} is not necessarily a left Quillen functor because it is not necessarily a left adjoint, being the composition of the left adjoint $(-1)_*^\alg$ and the right adjoint $(-2)^* U^\cO$.
 However, we can still left derive it as long as it preserves trivial cofibrations between cofibrant objects.
 For this it suffices that it sends generating (trivial) cofibrations $F^\cO(f)$ to (trivial) cofibrations.
 To prove this, recall that on free algebras $\Dec^\cO$ is given by the formula